Pavel-by/duplicates_finder/readme.md

 PS: we could use some caches to `compare_files` task to reuse some requests from 3rd step in 4th, but that is not really required.

 ## Second solution.
-Hashes comparation
+Hashes comparison

 `npm run solution-hash-comparing`